close up of someone's crossed legs balancing a laptop computer in their lap

 Quantitative research focuses on the collection and analysis of data to uncover patterns and quantify problems.
 It helps to answer questions like, for example, how many people have a particular outcome over time, or a response to medical intervention.

-The Review’s interim report highlighted that one of the major difficulties with understanding how to improve NHS services for this group of children and young people is the lack of quality data (as recently highlighted by two NICE evidence reviews).
+The Review’s interim report highlighted that one of the major difficulties with understanding how to improve NHS services for this group of children and young people is the lack of quality data (as highlighted by two NICE evidence reviews).
 In particular, little is known about the medium- and longer-term outcomes for children and young people receiving NHS support and/or treatment.

-The Review’s quantitative research programme, led by the University of York, aims to improve the level and quality of evidence, enabling the Review and the NHS to have a better understanding of the best treatment approaches for this population of children and young people.
+The Review’s quantitative research programme, led by the University of York, aimed to improve the level and quality of evidence, enabling the Review and the NHS to have a better understanding of the best treatment approaches for this population of children and young people.

 Click here for more information regarding the quantitative research